Addono/word-pair-length-finder/README.md

 python search.py
 ```

-This project comes with a dataset containing all Dutch book titles according to [book.be](https://book.be) released in 2019.
+This project comes with a dataset containing all Dutch book titles according to [book.be](https://book.be) released in 2019, scraped using [this](https://github.com/Addono/bookbe-spider) spider.
 You can replace the `data.csv` file with any dataset you like.
 The script will use the first column as its input.